Edd-Cole/tech-test-practice/README.md

 ---
 ## <span id="5">5.
 Special Pythagorean Triplet</span>
 ### Free Code Camp <a href="https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-9-special-pythagorean-triplet">link</a>
-A Pythagorean triplet is a set of three natural numbers (a posh maths term for any whole number greater than or equal to 0), a < b < c, for which, a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>.
+A Pythagorean triplet is a set of three natural numbers (0, 1, 2, 3, 4 , 5, ...), a < b < c, for which,
+a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>.

 For example, 3<sup>2</sup> + 4<sup>2</sup> = 9 + 16 = 25 = 5<sup>2</sup>.

+When we sum a and b and c we derive a new number.
+Some of these numbers can only be made by one set of Pythagorean triplets.

-Also, there exists exactly one Pythagorean triplet for which a + b + c = 1000.
+For example, there exists exactly one Pythagorean triplet for which a + b + c = 1000.

 ### Task:
-We want to find a special Pythagorean Triplet which sums to some desired number, n.
+We want to find a special Pythagorean triplet which sums to some desired number, n.
 When we have a + b + c, we want to find the number that is the product of these three, a*b*c.

 Write a function that will allow us to find out this product abc.